 \textbf{Leadership Data and Features.} The leadership features of a company are derived from the Crunchbase and LinkedIn data for its founders and executives.
 We are particularly interested in measuring the experience, education, and ability of the company's leadership.

 We first use the Crunchbase data to consider the employees, executives, and advisors of the company of interest.
-We construct indicator features \emph{Job IPO}, \emph{Job Acquired}, \emph{Executive IPO}, \emph{Executive Acquired}, \emph{Advisory IPO}, and \emph{Advisory Acquired} which indicate if someone affiliated with the company has been part of a previous company that was either acquired or reached an IPO before our date of interest.
-In particular, for the \emph{Job} variables we consider people who work for the company but are not executives or advisors, for the \emph{Executive} variables we consider people who are labeled as an executive in the company, and for the \emph{Advisor} variables we consider people who are labeled as advisors but not executives.
+We construct indicator features \emph{job IPO}, \emph{job acquired}, \emph{executive IPO}, \emph{executive acquired}, \emph{advisory IPO}, and \emph{advisory acquired} which indicate if someone affiliated with the company has been part of a previous company that was either acquired or reached an IPO before our date of interest.
+In particular, for the \emph{job} variables we consider people who work for the company but are not executives or advisors, for the \emph{executive} variables we consider people who are labeled as an executive in the company, and for the \emph{advisor} variables we consider people who are labeled as advisors but not executives.

 Next we consider the features based on the LinkedIn data.
+We took great care was taken to ensure that the information that we used from LinkedIn did not violate causality.
+In particular, we made sure that an investor could have known the information that we acquired from LinkedIn when they were considering investing in a startup.

-Note that we took particular care to ensure that we only use LinkedIn information that could be known before our time of interest.
-One LinkedIn feature that we use is \emph{previous founder} which is the fraction of the leadership that had previously founded a company before the given company was founded.
+One LinkedIn feature that we use is \emph{previous founder} which is the fraction of the leadership that had previously founded a company before the given company's baseline date.
 We also use \emph{number of companies affiliated}, which is the average number of companies each leadership member was affiliated with before joining the given company.
 A final pair of experience features is \emph{work overlap mean} and \emph{work overlap standard deviation}.
 To construct these features, we calculate the Jaccard index of previous companies for each pair of leadership members.
 The Jaccard index is defined as the intersection of previous companies divided by the union of previous companies for the pair of members.
 We then take the mean and standard deviation of these values across all pairs of leadership members to obtain the two features.
 We chose to construct these feature using the LinkedIn data instead of the Crunchbase data, because we often found that the LinkedIn information suggested that a person had previous startup experience, when the Crunchbase data did not contain this information.
 We believe that this is due to the fact that Crunchbase is slightly biased to include companies that were somewhat successful.

 An education feature we use is \emph{from top school} which is the fraction of leadership members that went to a top school.
 This list of top schools was created from a combination of known top rankings \citep{usnews} and our own knowledge and is provided in Appendix \ref{app:schools}.
 We also have features for the highest education level of the leadership, measured by degree received.
 These features are \emph{high school}, \emph{bachelors}, \emph{master's}, and \emph{Ph.D.} For each degree, we measure the fraction of leadership members whose maximum education level equals that degree to obtain the feature value.